 - Put away all food and beverages when you are done with them.

 - Please observe recycling/trash/compost signs and put your waste in the proper container every time.

 All members of the BSD community have the right to feel safe and protected from bullying.

 Bullying physically or emotionally harms a person, targets a person in a negative way for any actual or perceived characteristic, and/or creates a hostile environment in the dance studio.
 Bullying will not be tolerated in any form – direct or indirect, physical, emotional, social, verbal, written, electronic, or otherwise.

 Bullying threatens the very heart and soul of BSD.
 Even one documented bullying event will have repercussions under our zero tolerance policy.
 Immediate termination of enrollment may be imposed for egregious violations.

 We recognize that bullying does not just occur between students.
 Anyone witnessed bullying or harassing another student, parent, or BSD staff member will be sanctioned.

 If you or your child are being bullied, please alert a teacher or the director as soon as possible.
-You may speak directly with someone or you may anonymously report an incident in the Bullying Box located in the back office.
+You may speak directly with someone or you may anonymously report an incident by leaving us a note in our mailbox.
 Each situation of bullying is unique and will be treated with urgency, proactivity, and sensitivity by the director and staff.